Aidenwebb/aidenwebb.github.io/blog/content/posts/2021-03-09-how-to-fix-server-2019-activation-error-run-slui-exe-0x2a-0xc004f069/index.md

     caption: "" # display caption under cover
     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
-tags: ["Windows", "Troubleshooting", "Windows Server", "Windows Server 2019", "Product Licencing"]
+tags: ["Windows", "Troubleshooting", "Windows Server", "Windows Server 2019", "Product Licencing", "IT & Tech"]
 draft: false
 ---
 ## The Problem